 - Think of a follow-up question to keep the conversation going.
 This applies to your spoken and written pitch

 - Practice it.
-Ask a friend if it makes senses to them.
+Ask a friend if it makes sense to them.
 Sometimes when you’re too close to the subject, it helps to get an outside opinion.

 Using your elevator pitch on your website

-So take your time, give it a test run and be sure to optimize all your social profiles.
-I promise you, you’ll start to get positive feedback and, even
+So take your time, give it a test run and be sure to optimize your site and all your social profiles.
+I promise you, you’ll start to get positive feedback and, even more business leads because your audience will know for sure what you do and they’ll be reassured that your service is perfect for them.